 Physical pain and distress are most certainly not the most common triggers of a whimpering and whining dog.
 Examining pack mentality, when one dog submits, they will usually whine whilst changing their body posture.
 Hunching and lowering the head and tail whilst whining would indicate an act of submission.

 Persistent barking often stems from whining that was not corrected or addressed.
 For example during crate training, a dog will generally start by whining and then escalate to barking.
-Submitting to a whining dog may possibly seem harmless, it might just be one treat after all but this is a disaster that so many dog owner make: rewarding the whining.
+Submitting to a whining dog may possibly seem harmless, it might just be one treat after all but this is a disaster that so many dog owners make: rewarding the whining.
 Whining is designed to sound alarming, and we instinctively want to stop it, but doing so rewards and encourages the dog to emit such whining sounds whenever they want our attention.
 It is counter-intuitive.

-As dog owner, you are responsible for maintaining organization and structure within your dog’s world, so it is vital to take the time to explore the reasons behind the whine.
+As a dog owner, you are responsible for maintaining organization and structure within your dog’s world, so it is vital to take the time to explore the reasons behind the whine.
 If your dog is standing by the door whining, they could be trying to communicate the need to relieve themselves, in which case ignoring the sound would lead to undesired behavior.
 Again, context matters hugely!

 Baying and Howling

-There is general confusion about baying, barking and howling.
+There is a general confusion about baying, barking, and howling.
 Baying is common to hounds as opposed to all canines.
 When compared, howling can be described as a single distinctive pitch, fading at its end, whereas baying consists of more variety; short bursts and variations within the tone.
 The howl of a wolf is mournful and haunting whereas the bay of a hound is brighter and more enthusiastic (watch the short video below to hear a baying Coonhound).

 The baying of hounds is described as an invitation, generally to alert the owner.
 The howl of a wolf is generally used to signal to fellow members of the pack that a foe has been encountered and help is required, or that a hunt has begun and the prey is in retreat.